scott-eric-kaufman/the-whole-sek/content/the-valve/2006-01-27-more-groovy-street-theater.md

 “The New Deal “nanny-state” Kesey viciously mocked in One Flew Over the Cuckoo’s Nest, for example, or organized labor in Sometimes a Great Notion"

-“drug culture” as a phrase, like “hippy” as a term, was a media creation, though there may be some weight to the idea of the media itself even then being little more than a lab assistant in a much larger and very well-funded R&amp;D facility.
+“drug culture” as a phrase, like “hippy” as a term, was a media creation, though there may be some weight to the idea of the media itself even then being little more than a lab assistant in a much larger and very well-funded R&D facility.

 Certainly there was eventually something that could be called a “drug culture”, just as there was something that could have been and is called the “hippy” movement.